nbindu123/python/README.md

-# Alarm Clock using python
+# Alarm Clock with GUI using python